davegoblue/TestCodingShortcuts/README.md

 * Coronavirus_CDC_Daily_v003 includes function to find peaks and valleys in time series data
 * Coronavirus_CDC_Daily_v003 uses function to identify peaks and valleys in deaths by region
 * Coronavirus_CDC_Daily_v003 uses function to identify peaks and valleys in deaths by state
+* Coronavirus_CDC_Daily_v003 uses function to identify peaks and valleys in hospitalizations